'Biggest Loser's' Jillian Michaels ramps up fitness routine

-NEW YORK (Reuters) - As Jillian Michaels, the tough-love trainer on NBC’s hit reality show “The Biggest Loser,” lunges towards her middle years she infuses her fitness routine with the same take-no-prisoners mindset that impels her TV contestants to shape up.
+NEW YORK, Jan 20 (Reuters) - As Jillian Michaels, the tough-love trainer on NBC’s hit reality show “The Biggest Loser,” lunges towards her middle years she infuses her fitness routine with the same take-no-prisoners mindset that impels her TV contestants to shape up.

 The Los Angeles-based trainer, who turns 40 next month, is determined to fight, rather than embrace, that milestone.